Lee-Janggun/CS579-Project/README.md

 ### NLTK

 * Install [NLTK](https://www.nltk.org/install.html).
-* Download the `cmudict` corpus.
-Run the following simple script.
+* Download the `cmudict` corpus, and run the following Python script.
 This will download only the nessecary data.

 ```python
 import nltk